facebook4j/facebook4j.github.io/en/code-examples.md

     Facebook facebook = new FacebookFactory().getInstance();

 If App ID / App Secret / access token / access permission are listed in facebook4j.properties then, they are set in Facebook instance given back.
+See [Configuration | Facebook4J - A Java library for the Facebook Graph API](/en/configuration.html) for the detail.
 When they are not listed, it is setable later as follows:

     facebook.setOAuthAppId(appId, appSecret);